-You’ve probably heard of things like workers’ compensation, medical leave, etc. If you are wondering exactly what these laws mean and how much protection they award you, our attorneys at Gordon & Gordon have been assisting the citizens of Shreveport-Bossier with their workers’ compensation claims for decades.
-We understand that it is only natural to have concerns about job security when you are unable to work for an extended period of time.
+You’ve probably heard of things like a workers’ compensation claim, medical leave, etc. If you’re wondering exactly what these laws mean and how much protection they award you, our attorneys at Gordon & Gordon have been assisting the injured workers of Shreveport-Bossier to collect workers’ compensation benefits for decades.
+We understand that it’s only natural to have concerns about job security when you’re unable to work for an extended period of time.

-In this post, we will provide you with critical knowledge behind work injuries, the laws that protect you when you are injured at work and hopefully alleviate some of your fears and concerns.
+In this post, we’ll teach you about the workers compensation laws that protect injured workers while hopefully alleviating some of your fears and concerns.

-First, it is important you understand exactly what workers’ compensation is.
+First, it’s important to understand exactly how workers’ compensation works and what it even is.

-Less than a century ago, an injury at work spelled disaster for an employee.
-If you couldn’t work, you couldn’t earn wages.
-Coupled with expensive medical care, the result was abject poverty for a lot of families.
+Less than a century ago, a workplace injury was disastrous for an employee, to say the least.
+If you couldn’t work, then you couldn’t earn money for your family.
+Coupled with medical expenses related to the injury, the result was abject poverty for a lot of families.

-Workers’ compensation exists as a safety net.
+Workers’ comp claim benefits exist as a sort of safety net.
 Louisiana requires nearly all employers to carry workers’ compensation insurance.
-This means that when there is a work injury, the injured party receives some compensation while they are unable to work.
+This means that when there is a work injury, the injured employee receives some compensation while they are unable to work.
 This includes medical bills, lost wages, etc.